timshannon/tech.townsourced.com/content/post/embedding-static-files-in-go.md

 Unfortunately jteeuwen seems to have dropped off the face of the planet, deleting all of this repositories from github as he left.
 Luckily for all of us, his code was open-source and so was forked by the community at large.
 You can find several, well-maintained forks of his code on github.
-My fork of choice was [shuLhan's](https://github.com/shuLhan/go-bindata), but I have since moved onto other options, the reasons for which I get into below.
+My fork of choice was [shuLhan's](https://github.com/shuLhan/go-bindata), but I have since moved onto other options, the reasons for which, I get into below.

-More details on the jteewen repo here: https://github.com/jteeuwen/go-bindata/issues/5
+More details on the jteewen repo are here: https://github.com/jteeuwen/go-bindata/issues/5

 ## Alternatives
-Since jteewen's library there have been many, many alternatives written.
+Since jteewen's library there have been many, many alternatives.
 Below is a *non-comprensive* list I put together while researching this myself:

 * **vfsgen** - https://github.com/shurcooL/vfsgen